RecipeStripper

 Works With the Sites You Already Use

-RecipeStripper works with 120+ recipe websites.
+RecipeStripper has 137 listed recipe-site pages.
 The most common sites our users clean up:

 Why do recipe websites have so many ads?